Lesser Electric Ray: Nacine bancroftii

 Similar species

-Brazilian Electric Ray Difficult to distinguish but pattern sometimes consists of transverse bands, and two very dark blotches on snout.
-Confined to Brazil and northern Argentina.
+Brazilian Electric Ray Difficult to distinguish.
+Pattern usually consists of transverse bands, and two very dark blotches on snout.
+Confined to Brazil, south of the Amazon and northern Argentina.